getoffmyhack/waveSDR/Basic Usage.md

 ---
 # Basic Usage

 >*This documentation, like the application itself, is in a very early stage.
 Things will be constantly changing and I will attempt to keep updated and grow the documentation as I continue developing waveSDR.
-Also, this documentation should be considered incomplete.*
+This documentation should also be considered incomplete.*

 * [Overview](#overview)
 * [Main Window](#main-window)